Armenian Genocide - Education & Overview

 • Promote regional stability: Turkey, by coming to terms with the Armenian Genocide, will remove a source of regional tension and end its over 20 year blockade of landlocked Armenia, lessening the level of distrust and opening the door to the normalization of relations with Armenia.
 Moreover, to bow to Turkey’s threats will only invite others in that region to threaten the United States.

-• Prevent future genocides: Turkey’s denial of the Armenian Genocide sets a dangerous precedent that makes future genocides more likely.
+• Prevent future genocides: It is imperative to publicly acknowledge and provide global education on the Armenian Genocide because Turkey’s denial sets a dangerous precedent that makes future genocides more likely.
 Adolf Hitler, before invading Poland, silenced the potential reservations of his generals by asking: “Who, after all, speaks today of the annihilation of the Armenians?”
 In fact, many of the tactics employed by the Ottoman Empire against the defenseless Armenian population are now being used in Darfur today.
 Furthermore, as the rest of the world is trying to isolate Sudan for its genocidal policies, an unrepentant Turkey has vowed to strengthen relations and military cooperation with Sudan.

 • Support Turkish voices calling for recognition: Even in the face of death threats and criminal prosecution, Turkish scholars and writers affirm the Armenian Genocide, including Hasan Cemal, the great grandson of Cemal Pasha, who was one of the masterminds of the genocide.
 Hasan Cemal condemned the Turkish government’s denial of the Armenian Genocide, calling it “colluding in the crime.”
 Taner Akcam, a historian at Clark University has published a book, A Shameful Act: The Armenian Genocide and the Question of Turkish Responsibility.
 Other Turkish scholars, who have affirmed the genocide include Ragip Zarakolu, Ugur Ungor, Mehmet Polatel, Umit Kurt, Ayse Gunaysu, and Fatma Muge Gocek.